Crafton Hills College: History

-On September 11, 1972, Crafton Hills College (CHC) welcomed its first students as the State’s newest publicly supported community college.
+Crafton Hills College is a public institution in Yucaipa, California.
+Its campus is located in a rural with a total enrollment of 6,012.
+On September 11, 1972, Crafton Hills College (CHC) welcomed its first students as the State's newest publicly supported community college.
 Much of the college is built on Serrano land that Ruben and Lester Finkelstein donated through their foundation The Finkelstein Foundations.
 The original donation included 167 acres of land in 1966 with 76 more acres in 1970 and finally donating 251 acres of additional land.
 As the newer of the two colleges in the San Bernardino Community College District (SBCCD), CHC provided added capacity to serve Yucaipa and other east valley communities with high quality two-year college programs for transfer to four-year colleges and certificate programs for those eyeing jobs in certain workforce areas.
 Since its opening, CHC has enrolled 182,049 students and awarded approximately 16,466 degrees and 13,854 certificates (as of spring 2021).
-Its current enrollment is over 5,790 full-time equivalent students (at the most recent accreditation visit in 2020).
 CHC was first accredited by the Accreditation Commission of Community and Junior Colleges (a division of the Western Association of Schools and Colleges) in 1975 and has remained fully accredited ever since.
 Crafton Hills College (CHC) is one of 114 colleges in the California Community College system, the largest college system of higher education in the world.

+The school utilizes a semester-based academic year.
+The student-faculty ratio is 24-to-1.
+The school has an open admissions policy and offers credit for life experiences.

+The in-state tuition and fees for 2020–2021 were $1,178, and out-of-state tuition and fees were $8,498.
+There is no application fee.

+Students can earn degrees and certificates in 45 different fields.
+Popular programs include: Biological and Physical Sciences, Social Sciences, General, and Business Administration and Management, General.